Montana Learner's Permit and Driver’s License

 No more than 1 passenger younger than 18 for the first 6 months.
 No more than 3 passengers younger than 18 for the second 6 months

-How to Get a Montana Driver’s License
+How to Get a Driver’s License

 Montana has a Graduated Driver License program, or GDL that will give you time to learn how to drive in a controlled way.
 There are three stages to this program, from no Montana license to a full license.